 Statistics from the National Eye Institute regarding Diabetic Retinopathy: “According to the National Eye Institute, it is estimated that nearly 5.4 million Americans, ages 18 and over currently have diabetic retinopathy.
 This eye disease causes over 8000 cases of new blindness annually, and is the primary cause of blindness for people ages 25 to 74” (Valero and Drouilhet, 2001).

-Early detection can save your vision!
+Early detection and diabetic retinopathy treatment can save your vision!

 What is diabetic retinopathy?

 Diabetic retinopathy is the most common diabetic eye disease and a leading cause of blindness in American adults.
 In the majority of diabetic retinopathy cases, blindness is completely preventable.
 Patients will need to work closely with the Washington Eye Physicians & Surgeons diabetic eye doctors to monitor and treat this disease.
 The use of medications and daily blood sugar monitoring can make a major impact on containing the worsening of diabetic retinopathy.
 The retina is the like the film in a camera; in which it is the light sensing film on the back of the eye that captures the images.
 With diabetes, sugar (glucose) builds up within blood vessels in the retina and tissues of the body causing it to attach to the proteins in the wall.
 This alters the vessel’s normal structure and functioning.
 The vessels eventually get blocked and leak fluid.
 When they cannot deliver an adequate amount of blood supply to the eye, the eye can generate abnormal new blood vessels.
 Early diabetic retinopathy usually has no symptoms.
 However, worsening diabetic retinopathy can lead to visual loss and blindness.
+It’s important to have regular eye exams with an experienced diabetic eye doctor.

 The stages of diabetic retinopathy are divided into two categories, nonproliferative retinopathy and proliferative retinopathy.